-If you have configured the physical network interfaces - NIC0/NIC 1 as external and there is an active DHCP server connected on the Network just ignore this step and proceed to step 5.
-On the other hand, If you have configured the physical interface as static, you need to make extra Windows Network configurations manually as it is descibed below.
+In case the physical network interfaces - NIC0/NIC 1 have been configured as external and there is an active DHCP server connected to the Network, please ignore this step and proceed to step 5.
+If the physical interface is configured as static, some additional Windows Network configurations have to be performed manually, as described below:

-- First of all, press the Networks tab , check and get the Gateway IP address as it is highlighted by a cicle in the next image
+- Select the Networks tab , check and note the Gateway IP address as it is highlighted in the next image

-- Press Instances tab, check the windows instance that created and get the mentioned instance's IP address as it is indicated into the red cicle in the next image.
+- Select the Instances tab, check the windows instance that was created and note the displayed instance's IP address , as it is indicated on the following next image.

-- As you are connected to Windows VM, press the start button and go to the Control Panel
+- While connected to the Windows VM, press the start button and navigate to the Control Panel

-- Press right click on "Local Area Connection" and select "Properties"
+- Right click on "Local Area Connection" and select "Properties"

--Now you are able to set the IP settings according to your network configuration based on Gateway and instance IP address that you examined from previous steps.
-All the other parameters have to be exactly the same with the following image as a prototype.
+- Set the IP settings according to your network configuration based on the Gateway and Instance IP addresses, as noted in the previous steps.
+All of the other parameters have to be configured exactly the same as the ones presented in the following image:

-You need to press “start” button and write on the search bar “Windows Firewall with Advanced Security”.
+Select “start”, navigate to the search bar and write the following: “Windows Firewall with Advanced Security”.

-Select the inbound rules in the top left of the page as illustrated in the below image
+Select the inbound rules on the top left corner of the page, as illustrated in the image below

--Choose Public Profile and press “Enable Rule” on the following rules:
+-Choose Public Profile and select “Enable Rule” on the following rules:

 a)Remote Desktop - shadow (TCP-IN) b)Remote Desktop - User mode (TCP-IN) c)Remote Desktop - User Mode (UDP-IN)